 One of the earliest education theories, behaviorism describes how students’ respond and adapt to their environment.
 For a pure behaviorist, the focus is on what students do, and not how they think or feel (Kay, 2016).
 This theory is teacher centered.
 Teachers control the environment, identifying appropriate rewards and/or punishments to reinforce desired behaviors.
 While modern educational theory has certainly moved beyond pure behaviorism, it has had lasting contributions on educational framework including direct teaching, role of incentives and rewards, the importance of clarifying learning objectives, and behavior management (Kay, 2016).

 Constructivist learning theory sees knowledge as subjective and actively constructed as learners engage with, and make meaning of, their lived experience (Kay, 2016).
 Instead of knowledge being an objective fact that the teacher holds and shares with the learner, constructivists believe knowledge is subjective.
 The learner builds their knowledge through subjective experiences and in the context of previous life experiences.
-This paradigm shift was in large part due to Jean Piaget’s research on children’s cognitive development.
+This paradigm shift to contructivist learning theory was in large part due to Jean Piaget’s research on children’s cognitive development.
 Teaching strategies include more student-centered instruction designed to engage students in constructing their own personal knowledge.
 Lessons are designed to take place in real-world situations where students are presented with complex problems.
 Social constructivism takes this idea further to say that students live in a social context that guides their perspective, learning in the context of their lived experiences in society.

 Another learning theory put forth by Kolb and Fry is the experiential learning cycle.
 Building on previous theories, they explained that learning happens in a continuous loop from concrete experiences, to reflective observation of experiences, to formation of abstract concepts, to testing new concepts, which make more concrete experiences.
 Students can enter the cycle at any point, and this process can happen quickly or over time (Kolb, 1984).

-The foundational learning theories have influenced modern medical education.
+The foundational learning theories have influenced modern healthcare education.
 Most programs have moved to providing students with early clinical exposure, with the intent that this real-life experience will provide a student-centered, rich learning environment.
 However, putting learners in a real clinical environment can lead to errors affecting patient care.
 These less controlled environments may also leave opportunity for inappropriate student stress and trauma that could have negative learning consequences.

 To balance these challenges of experiential learning in a clinical setting, simulation-based learning gives students exposure to real-life experiences without the risks of patient harm.
 Simulation learning has been shown to enhance transfer of learning, specifically allowing students to take on the roles of what will be expected of them in practice (Miles, 2018).
 Until recently, manikin-based simulation was the most common available option for high fidelity, realistic simulation.
 But now with the technological advances in VR and AR, immersive technologies can augment or replace manikin-based simulation to provide an engaging and interactive real-life experience (Izard, 2018; Kyaw, 2019; Ellington, 2019; Sapkaroski, 2019).Read more: Helpful Resources for Understanding Virtual Reality Simulations and Application in Nursing Education